 By the end of Stage 2, we have acquired sufficient skills to begin Stage 3, where we apply mindful exposure skills to address difficult situations with people.
 In Stage 1, we learned not to react to our own thoughts and emotions; in Stage 3, we learn not to react to others’ reactivity.
 We learn proficient interpersonal skills, such as assertive communication and interpersonal insight, which increase our patience and tolerance in difficult interactions with people.
 We begin to understand the reasons why people react emotionally and in the ways that they do on a deeper level, paving the way for compassion.
 Learning these interpersonal skills enhances the genuineness and friendliness in our relationships.

 STEP 4: EMPATHIC STAGE

 Finally, in Stage 4, we externalize attention further outward toward others and learn to remain objective about the true nature of their reactivity and suffering.
 We develop compassion instead of reacting to their reactivity.
-At this stage, the problems we targeted before starting the program seem very small and we see what is truly important in our life.
-Warmth and kindness are developed sufficiently to make us feel connected to others and to ourselves.
+At this stage, the problems we targeted before starting the program seem very small, and we see what is truly important in our life.
+Warmth and kindness are developed sufficiently to make us feel connected to others and ourselves.
 Our choice of action is increasingly mindful.
-We think twice about performing an action that may be harmful to ourselves or to someone else.
+We think twice about performing an action that may be harmful to ourselves or someone else.
 Being kind to ourselves and others is central to this stage.
-We can now effortlessly make important decisions, decisions which are capable of changing existing relationships or initiating new ones, or even starting a new kind of life, a life you never thought possible.
+We can now effortlessly make important decisions, decisions that can change existing relationships or initiate new ones, or even start a new kind of life, a life you never thought possible.